Police Officer Donald O. KimbroughRest in Peace Bro…We Got The Watch

-Corporal Cooper was a U.S. Marine Corps veteran and had served with the Sebastian County Sheriff's Office for 16 years.
-He is survived by his wife and son.
+Officer Kimbrough was a U.S. Air Force veteran and had served with the Detroit Police Department for a total of seven years before medically retiring.
+He is survived by his son.

 Nemo me impune lacessit